 3. Replit: Best for AI code generation with instant cloud hosting

-Replit is a cloud-based coding environment where AI generates code you can edit directly in the browser, with hosting included.
-You can generate a working app, make changes, and share a live URL without leaving the browser.
-Editing is done in code, not through a visual interface.
+Replit is a cloud-based coding environment.
+AI generates the code, and you edit it directly in the browser through a full code editor.
+Hosting is included, so you can generate a working app, make changes, and share a live URL without leaving the browser.

 Best for:

-4. Vercel v0: Best for AI-generated React components you can edit
+4. Vercel v0: Best for AI-generated React components and full-stack apps

 Best for: